---hcatalog-database Specifies the database name for the HCatalog table.
+hcatalog-database Specifies the database name for the HCatalog table.
 If not specified, the default database name 'default' is used.
-Providing the --hcatalog-database option without --hcatalog-table is an error.
-This is not a required option.

---hcatalog-table The argument value for this option is the HCatalog tablename.

-The presence of the --hcatalog-table option signifies that the import or export job is done using HCatalog tables, and it is a required option for HCatalog jobs.

---hcatalog-home The home directory for the HCatalog installation.
+Providing thehcatalog-database option withouthcatalog-table is an error.
+This is not a required option. hcatalog-table The argument value for this option is the HCatalog tablename.
+The presence of thehcatalog-table option signifies that the import or export job is done using HCatalog tables, and it is a required option for HCatalog jobs. hcatalog-home The home directory for the HCatalog installation.
 The directory is expected to have a lib subdirectory and a share/hcatalog subdirectory with necessary HCatalog libraries.
-If not specified, the system environment variable HCAT\HOME will be checked and failing that, a system property hcatalog.home will be checked.
+If not specified, the system environment variable HCAT_HOME will be checked and failing that, a system property hcatalog.home will be checked.
 If none of these are set, the default value will be used and currently the default is set to /usr/lib/hcatalog.
-This is not a required option.

---create-hcatalog-table This option specifies whether an HCatalog table should be created automatically when importing data.
+This is not a required option. create-hcatalog-table This option specifies whether an HCatalog table should be created automatically when importing data.
 By default, HCatalog tables are assumed to exist.
 The table name will be the same as the database table name translated to lower case.
-Further described in Automatic stanza

-Table Creation below.
+Further described in Automatic Table Creation below. hcatalog-storage- stanza This option specifies the storage stanza to be appended to the table.
+Further described in Automatic Table Creation below.